MicrochipTech/samd21cn_dac_mu/SAMD21_CN_DAC_TimerSetFrequency/README.md

 ## Running the Application

-1. Open the example project in MPLAB X and program the code to SAM D21 on the Curiosity Nano evaluation board.
+1. Open the example project in MPLAB X and program the code to SAMD21 on the Curiosity Nano evaluation board.
+2. Run a preferred terminal console to show the application splash screen.
-2. Observe the sawtooth voltage output in the Picoscope.
+3. Observe the sawtooth voltage output in the Picoscope.
+4. Modify the period settings of Timer 3 to vary the frequency.
+Don't forget to generate and build the project before downloading the code onto the SAMD21 Curiosity Nano.